Geranium libani

 Geranium libani, the Lebanese geranium, is a species of flowering plant in the family Geraniaceae, native to wooded mountains in Lebanon, Syria and central Turkey.

 Description

 Geranium libani has a thick, branching rhizome; the ascending stems are hairy.
 This plant reaches on average 20–60 cm in height.
 The petiolate leaves have five lobes.
-The flowers have a diameter of 4 to 10 cm and are purple.
+The flowers have a diameter of and are purple.
 The flowering period extends from March through June.
 The 3 cm fruit is a capsule with pubescent valves.